cloudmesh/cloudmesh-slurm/README.md

 times.
 The script will inform the user when this is no longer necessary and SLURM is fully installed.

-TODO: I thought you automated the 3 more times calling?

 Notice this method does not need two forward slashes in `--mount` because it is done on Raspberry Pi OS and not Windows.

-#TODO: what do we do when we use macos, linux, or a PI4
+It can only be done on Raspberry Pi OS because the method is purposefully done on the manager Pi, to begin with.

 You can check if SLURM is installed by issuing on the manager: